Logorama: Plot

-Meanwhile, the chase escalates on the highway, endangering more motorists, pedestrians, and drivers as Ronald and the police speed along an off-ramp leading to a road in town, where Red and Yellow are struck and killed crossing at the crosswalk by the cruiser.
-The tour group quickly boards their school bus, leaving the zoo en route to the Pizza Hut where the chase is broadcast live on a TV, while Esso Girl serves coffee to the original Pringles mascot and the Hot & Spicy mascot, assisted by the Pillsbury Doughboy.
-When Esso Girl approaches, she's groped by the Hot & Spicy mascot, causing her to drop her mug which shatters, leaving a coffee spill.
-The chase continues, risking more motorists, pedestrians, and drivers as Ronald and the police race along an off-ramp, where Red and Yellow are hit and killed crossing the street by the cruiser (a piece of M&M candy hits the windshield but slides off), despite narrowly avoiding the van.
-The pursuit ends when Ronald brakes and swerves to avoid the school bus but crashes into a car and a semi-truck, causing his van to slide onto the sidewalk and grass, stopping in front of the Pizza Hut, striking its sign, and tilting the pole, shocking those inside.
+Meanwhile, the chase starts on the highway, endangering more motorists, pedestrians, and drivers as Ronald and the police speed along an off-ramp leading in a Street in town.
+The tour group quickly boards their school bus, leaving the zoo en route to the Pizza Hut where the chase is broadcast live on a television set, while Esso Girl serves coffee to the original Pringles mascot and the Hot & Spicy mascot, assisted by the Pillsbury Doughboy.
+When Esso Girl approaches, she is groped by the Hot & Spicy mascot, causing her to drop the mug which shatters on the tile, leaving a coffee spill.
+The chase starts again. risking a lot of motorists, pedestrians, and drivers as Ronald and the police race along an off-ramp, where Red and Yellow are hit and killed at the crosswalk by the cruiser (a piece of M&M candy belonging to Yellow hits the windshield but slides off), despite narrowly avoiding the van.
+The pursuit ends when Ronald brakes and swerves to avoid the school bus but crashes into a car and a semi-truck, causing his van to slide onto the sidewalk and grass, stopping in front of the Pizza Hut, striking its sign, and crashing the pole, shocking the customers and the Esso Girl inside.

 Several guns and biological weapons spill from the wrecked van onto the sidewalk and curb as police arrive.
 The officers prepare to arrest Ronald and secure the scene, while Big Boy and Haribo Boy, who have exited the school bus, sneak away from the teacher to steal some of the van's disturbed contents for black market sale.
 Ronald exits his wrecked vehicle, frightening the children, then kicks Haribo Boy unconscious and uses a Heckler & Koch MP5 to take Big Boy hostage.
 He runs into the Pizza Hut with Big Boy, but Big Boy bites his arm to escape and crawls to the counter where Esso Girl is hiding, as Ronald attempts to shoot him.
-Police are authorized to open fire, but Ronald retaliates by kicking the glass wall to shoot at them (even denting police cars and shooting a neon sign at a Hard Rock Cafe), after Mitch disobeys orders to hold fire—accidentally hitting Mr. Peanut in the head with a sniper bullet, shattering his shell and causing the nut inside to fall onto the floor.
+Police are authorized to open fire, but Ronald retaliates by kicking the glass wall to shoot at them (even denting police cars and shooting a neon sign at a Hard Rock Cafe), after Mitch disobeys orders to hold fire—accidentally hitting Mr. Peanut in the head with a sniper bullet, shattering his shell and causing the nut inside him to fall onto the floor.

 The sheriff then calls in SWAT reinforcements, which are delivered to a nearby rooftop to snipe Ronald's head.